rrnyquist/ebenezer/_Scripture/ESV/65_Jude.md

-Jude, a servant of Jesus Christ and brother of James, To those who are called, beloved in God the Father and kept for Jesus Christ : ^0101
+Jude, a servant of Jesus Christ and brother of James,To those who are called, beloved in God the Father and kept for Jesus Christ: ^0101

 May mercy, peace, and love be multiplied to you. ^0102